Mahmoud02/Shopye-Blazor/README.md

 This Demo Project presents how to develop a Blazor UI application and show how to organize different components to build the UI and the communictaion with API.
 ## What is Blazor
 Blazor lets you build interactive web UIs using C# instead of JavaScript.
 Blazor apps are composed of reusable web UI components implemented using C#, HTML, and CSS.
 Both client and server code is written in C#, allowing you to share code and libraries.

+## Single-Page Applications
+In the case of web development, you want to show something in a browser, and nowadays you would use a framework like Angular or Vue or React to create your UI.
+These frameworks are great at developing fast and interactive UIs, and they all run on JavaScript, the scripting language of the web.
+This is fine, but it does mean that there is a fundamental disconnect.
+You can't use the language that you use for your server-side code to create UIs for the browser.
+So you can't reuse your skillset, and some of these UI frameworks have a pretty steep learning curve.

+Wouldn't it be great if you could use the same language on your server, in your libraries, and in the UI?
+You can.
+In fact, you can run any type of code in a browser using WebAssembly.
+WebAssembly is a way to run bytecode in a browser inside the JavaScript runtime sandbox.
+You can compile any type of code, like C++ or C#, to WebAssembly bytecode and run it in a browser at near-native speed without the need for a plugin, and that is because WebAssembly is a native part of all the major browsers, including mobile browsers.

+It works by having a .NET runtime that is compiled into WebAssembly bytecode.
+This .NET runtime runs in the browser and can run whatever .NET assemblies, so DLLs, that you give it, including C# code that we create in a Blazor application.

+Also, in Blazor, we can reuse existing libraries.
+Blazor is just a framework that runs on the .NET runtime, so we can use any library that we want to use, as long as it is compatible with .NET Standard.
+This means that we can use our own libraries and also almost all public NuGet packages.

+Blazor is the only .NET-based Single-Page Application (SPA) framework in existence.

 ## Blazor hosting models
 There are two primary Blazor hosting models, either Blazor Server or Blazor WebAssembly.
 ### Blazor Server